Council of Elders

 We wish everyone a blessed school year as we work towards making a difference into the lives of our children and community.
-The Council of Elders consists of First Nations Metis and Inuit members.
+The Council of Elders consists of First Nations, Metis, and Inuit members.
 The Council of Elders is the knowledge and wisdom keepers.
-They provide language, cultural wisdom, and spiritual guidance to students and District staff based on the Pimatisiwin “Way of Life” teachings.
+They provide language, cultural wisdom, and spiritual guidance to students and Division staff based on the Pimatisiwin “Way of Life” teachings.
 Pimatisiwin means “Way of Life”, Pimatisiwin is a value that includes growth/change, pride, healing, self-esteem, unity, identity, tradition, and culture.

 Metis and Inuit staff Members of the Council share cultural teachings and can be called upon to lead Indigenous ceremonies.
 Sacred Indigenous ceremonies serve to develop an understanding of the connectedness between Indigenous spirituality and Catholicity.
 Members of the Council assist in the planning and administering of Catholic celebrations.

 - Helper Rhonda Metallic-Listuguj Mi’gmaq First Nation/resides in Edmonton, Alberta